assareh/terraform-aws-consumer-elb/README.md

 ## Who maintains and approves this module?

-This module is maintained by the Organization's Infrastructure Team
+This module is maintained by the Organization's Infrastructure Team.
+Email infra@organization.com for more info.

 | Version | Description | Security Team Approval? | Approver | Approval Date|
 |------|-------------|:----:|:-----:|:-----:|